huzaifahp1989/aimediac1/README.md

 VITE_FIREBASE_APP_ID=your_firebase_app_id
 ```

+> If your package registry is restricted (for example, in offline CI), the repo ships a minimal type shim at
+> `src/types/firebase-modules.d.ts` so `pnpm check` still passes.
+Install the official `firebase` SDK locally to get the real
+> runtime behavior.

 With the env keys set, the app will:
 - List cities (sorted) on `/prayer-times`
 - List masjids with search, favourites, directions, and pull-to-refresh on `/prayer-times/:cityId`